Juan Valdez: History

 Juan Valdez was designed by the DDB advertising founder William Bernbach in 1958 to promote coffee in the US.
 Juan Valdez was initially portrayed by a Cuban actor, José F. Duval in both print advertisements and on television until 1969.
 José Duval died in 1993 at the age of 72.

-Juan Valdez had been embodied by Carlos Sánchez since 1969 and voiced by Norman Rose.
+Juan Valdez had been embodied by Carlos Sánchez since 1969, and his commercials were voiced over by Norman Rose.
 Sánchez played Valdez in a brief sequence in the 2003 comedy film Bruce Almighty.
 In 2006, Sánchez announced his retirement, and Carlos Castañeda, a grower from the town of Andes, Antioquia, was selected by the National Federation of Coffee Growers of Colombia as the new face of Juan Valdez.
+Castañeda died in April 2024.

 Brand

+"Juan Valdez", was registered with the USPTO back in 1960.
+The letters and stylized form of the name "Juan Valdez” is internationally protected through the Madrid system, and registered in many countries including the European countries and United States.

 There were 238 Juan Valdez coffee shops in 2013, 135 in Colombia and 35 shops in other countries.
-Juan Valdez brand coffee is available in Paraguay, Chile, Costa Rica, Aruba, Ecuador, El Salvador, Panama, Spain, Kuwait, Germany and the United States at supermarkets and Juan Valdez coffee shops.
+Juan Valdez brand coffee is available in Paraguay, Chile, Costa Rica, Aruba, Ecuador, El Salvador, Panama, Spain, Kuwait, Germany, Turkey and the United States at supermarkets and Juan Valdez coffee shops.
+In 2022, it was reported there were 500 Juan Valdez cafés.